sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In this example, we first create a `setTimeout` that logs a message after a delay of one second.
 We store the return value from `setTimeout` in a variable called `timeoutID`.
 Then we immediately call `clearTimeout` with `timeoutID` as its argument, which cancels the scheduled execution of the code block, preventing the message from being logged.

-### 95. What is setInterval?
+### Question 95.
+What is setInterval?
 How to clear a setInterval ?

 setInterval is a method in JavaScript that repeatedly calls a function or executes a code snippet at fixed time intervals, specified in milliseconds.
 To clear a setInterval, you can use the clearInterval() method and pass it the ID returned by the setInterval() function when it was created.
 This will stop the function from being called repeatedly.
 For example: